raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 17. How can you have SSL certificates in Kubernetes?

     Answer: SSL cert can be a secret.
 Then that secret can be mounted on a pod and that pod can whatever it wants with it (e.g. host a SSL web site)

+To use SSL certificates in Kubernetes, you can follow these steps:

+Create a Kubernetes secret: First, you need to create a Kubernetes secret to store the SSL certificate and key.
+You can use the kubectl create secret tls command to create the secret.

+Mount the secret in the POD: Once you have created the secret, you can mount it in the POD by adding a volumeMounts section to the container's specification in the YAML file.
+This section should specify the name of the volume and the mountPath where the SSL certificate and key should be mounted.

+Specify the TLS configuration in the YAML file: Next, you need to specify the TLS configuration in the YAML file.
+This involves setting the tls section in the spec section of the YAML file, which should include the secretName of the Kubernetes secret and the hosts for which the SSL certificate should be used.

+Verify the SSL connection: Finally, you can verify that the SSL connection is working by testing the URL using the https protocol.

+By following these steps, you can use SSL certificates in Kubernetes to secure communication between the PODs and external clients.
+It's important to note that the SSL certificate must be issued by a trusted Certificate Authority (CA) and must be valid for the specific domain or subdomain that is being used.

 ## .